lammps/lammps/doc/src/neigh_modify.rst

    because LAMMPS doesn't error check these limits for every pairwise interaction (too costly), but only after all the particle's neighbors have been found.
-This problem usually means something is very wrong with the way you've setup your problem (particle spacing, cutoff length, neighbor skin distance, etc).
+This problem usually means something is very wrong with the way you have setup your problem (particle spacing, cutoff length, neighbor skin distance, etc).
 If you really expect that many neighbors per particle, then boost the *one* and *page* settings accordingly.